Houston, we have a transcript: NASA releases 19,000 hours of Apollo 11 tapes

 Mission control also helped the crew feel connected to Earth by reading the day's news.
 In one such instance, the news roundup ends with a story about an oatmeal-eating contest.

 "I'd like to enter Aldrin in the oatmeal-eating contest," says Collins.
-"He's on his nineteenth bowl."
+"He's on his 19th bowl."

 No easy task